Luke-LoPresti/MazeGenerator/README.md

 # Maze Generator
-A simple maze generator made with C++ and SFML.
+A simple maze generator made with C++ and SFML using backtracking.
 Controls
 'S' Key - Start the maze generation
 'P' Key - Pause the maze generation
 'R' Key - Reset the grid

+The current active cell is highlighted green when it is a new cell being processed.
+When the generator is backtracking the cell is highlighted purple.

 ![maze](Screenshots/maze.gif)